myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 To support a different Operating System, such as say Windows, you will need to accomplish the following tasks to support your platform:

-1. Implement Networking code, used by the library for connectivity
+1. Implement Networking code, used by the library for connectivity.
-2. Implement Timer code, used by the library for connectivity
+2. Implement Timer code, used by the library for countdown timing.
-3. Update the <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-C/blob/master/src/CayenneMQTTClient/PlatformHeader.h" target="_blank">CayenneMQTTClient/PlatformHeader.h</a> to reference your new Timer, Networking implementation
+3. Update the <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-C/blob/master/src/CayenneMQTTClient/PlatformHeader.h" target="_blank">CayenneMQTTClient/PlatformHeader.h</a> to reference your new Timer, Networking implementation.

 *TIP: Much of the information provided here also applies should you need to extend Cayenne's [C++ Library](#bring-your-own-thing-api-using-c).
-However, in the case of the C++ library, Step 3 above can be omitted - only the Timer and Networking implementation are needed.
+However, in the case of the C++ library, Step 3 is accomplished by passing your classes as template parameters to the MQTTClient class.
 See the notes below on where to accomplish this for Timer and Networking.*

 #### Implementing Networking code